aqlkzf/test_doc/docs/source/install.md

 pip install MultiGATE
 ```

-> If you can install MultiGATE following the above command you can just goto other tutorials to learn more about MultiGATE and skip the following detailed instructions for installation
+> If you can install MultiGATE following the above command you can just goto other tutorials to learn more about MultiGATE and skip the following detailed instructions for installation.

-## Deatiled instructions
+## Detailed instructions

 ### Installation Guide for MultiGATE Package